pheymann/paulheymann-website/_posts/reality-truth-and-the-good-life/2023-02-01-memory-thought-and-time.md

 {% include reality_series_article_links.md %}

-Thought is a dance of balance between understanding and experience.
+Thought is a dance between understanding and experience.
 A scene and the knowledge of what it ought to be.
 These two forces influence and change each other in pursuit of a fleeting equilibrium.

 Memory is no different.
 It is a dream world accompanied by familiarity.
 It is also my only defense against that empress of my mind: time.